Wrestling Hillary Clinton: Part II

 “Hmm,” she said.
 “That must be nice.”

+Not all of Coach’s advice applied to everyone.
 To Lea and me, asking about someone’s day was invasive.
 It forced them to lie.
 Though I was still mid-pubescent, for almost a year we had been fooling around and I ejaculated a bit, but none of her friends knew the details or that I had scraggly public hair.
-And I never told anyone her mother was Japanese, or that Lea had developed her great boobs young, and was raped at 12 by an older boyfriend with a car (not even her parents knew that).
+And I never told anyone her mother was Japanese, or that Lea had developed her great boobs young, and that at 12 years old she was raped by an older boyfriend who had a car and seemed cool at the time.
+When we talked about it, she thought that was why she liked younger men.

+Lea raised an eyebrow.
 I changed back to my midwestern accent, held up my forefinger, and said: “Pig Farming.”

 Both of her eyebrows went up in a mix of confusion or curiosity.